amusarra/SugarCRMJobXMLImporter/README.md

 **Listing 4 - Job in action**

 ## Disclaimer
-The purpose of this teaching project.
+The purpose of the project is absolutely focused to teaching.
 Usefull to show how to implement the use case that we discussed at the beginning.